A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Sample-efficient learning in hierarchical models

 Moreover, combined with \Cref{prop:approximate_global_min_contrastive_loss}, this excess risk bound also provides an upper bound on the sufficiency of the learned encoders and the similarity score, $\suffmeasure(\NN_\txt^{\bW_{\txt}})$, $\suffmeasure(\NN_\image^{\bW_{\image}})$, and $\suffmeasure(\simscore_\NN^{\EstPar})$. \end{theorem}

 The proof of \Cref{theorem:CLIP-Generalization} is provided in \Cref{app:proof_CLIP-Generalization}.
 We note that the sample complexity bound in this theorem is not intended to be the tightest possible, and refining it remains an intriguing direction for future research.
 Theorem~\ref{theorem:CLIP-Generalization} establishes that the excess risk vanishes whenever $n \gg \state^2 \layer^{11} \mmaintextmax^2$, with the required sample size being sub-linear in $\dim$.
 Crucially, this result avoids the curse of dimensionality, demonstrating that the JGHM can be efficiently learned via ERM over transformers.
 While simpler two-layer neural networks could be used as encoders, their approximation error and sample complexity would likely scale exponentially with the dimension $\dim$, leading to a curse of dimensionality.
-In contrast, transformers circumvent this issue by efficiently approximating belief-propagation.
+In contrast, transformers circumvent this issue by efficiently approximating belief-propagation. { In Remark~\ref{remark:exponential_dependency_on_B}, we further show that the $1/\sqrt{n}$ rate can be improved to $1/\sqrt{nK}$, so the bound scales with the total sample size rather than the number of batches.
+This improvement, however, comes at the cost of an exponential dependence on $\mmaxb$, which is unavoidable under the current assumptions (see Remark~\ref{remark:exponential_dependency_on_B} for more details). }

 \paragraph{Proof strategy of \Cref{theorem:CLIP-Generalization}: Transformers efficiently approximate belief propagation.} The excess risk $\excess_K(\simscore_\NN^{\hat \btheta}, \truesimscore)$ can be decomposed into two components: approximation error and generalization error: